 In a study conducted by consulting firm Oliver Wyman, they determined that churn events are sudden moments of clarity when customers’ perceptions of their service change.

-These epiphanies are as a result of a series of “triggers” – an event that conditions a customer to dislike their service provider.
-According to Tom Springer, businesses often point to the last event that took place before the customer leaves, when typically customers only leave after a long period of eroding trust that results from a series of “triggers”.
+These epiphanies result from a series of “triggers” – an event that conditions a customer to dislike their service provider.
+According to Tom Springer, businesses often point to the last event before the customer leaves, when typically, customers only leave after a long period of eroding the trust that results from a series of “triggers”.

 The reasons customers churn fall into three main categories:

 Events that cause customer dissatisfaction like poor customer service, product reliability issues, or billing problems are the main cause of customer churn and have been found to accelerate a customer’s decision to leave.